pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

-You can edit the collision / hitbox of a tile to make ramps or platforms that only
+You can edit the collision / hitbox of a tile to make ramps or platforms that only cover a portion of the rectangle in the grid.

+To edit the hitbox, use the polygon tool (only) and draw a polygon around the item.
+You can hold down "CTRL" when positioning a point to get the exact corner of an item.

 .. image:: collision_editor.png

-* Add a sudden death layer (like lava)
-* Add enemies

 Explore On Your Own
 ~~~~~~~~~~~~~~~~~~~

-* Multiple levels
-* Insta-death layer
+* Add a sudden death layer (like lava)
+* :ref:`sprite_enemies_in_platformer`
-* Make ramps
+* :ref:`sprite_tiled_map_with_levels`

 Part Three - Spruce It Up
 -------------------------